 Procedural Determinations

-Administrative Procedure Act (APA): This action is taken under the Special Counsel’s authority at 5 U.S.C. §1212(e) to publish regulations in the Federal Register.
+Administrative Procedure Act (APA): This action is taken under the Special Counsel’s authority at 5 U.S.C.
+1212(e) to publish regulations in the Federal Register.

 Executive Order 12866 (Regulatory Planning and Review): OSC does not anticipate that this proposed rule will have significant economic impact, raise novel issues, and/or have any other significant impacts.
 Thus this proposed rule is not a significant regulatory action under 3(f) of Executive Order 12866 and does not require an assessment of potential costs and benefits under 6(a)(3) of the Order.